-Not only has Mobile eliminated the need to make lists on paper for off campus events, SMR in general has alleviated that burden on Bright for regular day-to-day operations.
+Not only has Mobile eliminated the need to make lists on paper for off campus events, SHR in general has alleviated that burden on Bright for regular day-to-day operations.
 Because students can be put into groups denoting a health condition, and teachers and school staff can be given limited access to view those critical details, it’s “easier to provide those ubiquitous lists of who has what problem, especially life-threatening allergies and respiratory challenges,” Bright said.

 – Debbie Bright

 Bright noted how helpful the weekly notifications to noncompliant parents have been in spurring them to action and submitting their documents.
 And parents are seeing the benefits of Magnus themselves, in particular with viewing their child(ren)’s treatment notes.
 When Bright elects to share a treatment note with the parent, they can view when and why the student visited the nurse.
 “Sometimes the parent addresses the frequent flyer issue with the child, and sometimes it’s just that they realize that I am providing a helpful service,” Bright said.
 According to Bright, “New parents, especially those moving from out of state or out of country, love it for the ease of getting most or all of this task done online.”